IHDE-Alliance/ISTP_metadata/v1.0.0/docs/04_metadata-variables.md

 ## Required and Recommended Variables

 ### Epoch (required)
-An epoch (time) variable (**_support_data_**) must be included, and should be the first variable, in each CDF dataset.
+An epoch (time) variable (**_support_data_**) must be included and should be the first variable in each CDF dataset.
 Each time-varying variable in a CDF dataset depends (via `DEPEND_0` attribute) on an epoch variable.
 Multiple epoch variables can be included in a dataset allowing time descriptions of variables with different cadences.
 An epoch variable must be either monotonically increasing or decreasing, and it is strongly recommended that `MONOTON` variable attribute with either `"INCREASE"` or `"DECREASE"` value is included for each epoch variable.
-An epoch variable also should not contain `FILLVAL` values; instead, invalid epoch variable records, and the corresponding data variable records dependent on them, should not be included in the dataset.
+An epoch variable also should not contain `FILLVAL` values; instead, invalid epoch variable records, and the corresponding data variable records, should not be included in the dataset.

 CDF includes three time data types:
 - CDF_TIME_TT2000: nanoseconds since J2000 in Terrestrial Time as 8-byte signed integer; includes leap seconds and is well-defined; UTC conversion requires up-to-date leap second table (last value is stored in CDF header as a check).
 - CDF_EPOCH: milliseconds since 0AD as 8-byte floating-point number; usually UTC but no leap seconds
 - CDF_EPOCH16: picoseconds since 0AD as two 8-byte floating-point numbers; usually UTC but no leap seconds.

-**Note that for CDF_TIME_TT2000, CDF_EPOCH, and CDF_EPOCH16 data types, time encoding and decoding MUST be done using the dedicated CDF Library functions (available as black boxes from SPDF).**
+**Note that for CDF_TIME_TT2000, CDF_EPOCH, and CDF_EPOCH16 data types, time encoding and decoding MUST be done using the dedicated [CDF Library](https://cdf.gsfc.nasa.gov/) functions (available as black boxes from SPDF).**

-Since CDF_TIME_TT2000 data type is precisely defined internally (as `TIME_BASE = "J2000"`, `TIME_SCALE = "Terrestrial Time"`, `REFERENCE_POSITION = "Rotating Earth Geoid"`, `RESOLUTION = "1ns"`, `UNITS = "ns"`), it does not require explicit [time attribute](./05_metadata-variable-attributes.md#variable-attributes-for-time-documentation) definitions, and **is strongly recommended for new datasets.**
+Since CDF_TIME_TT2000 data type is precisely defined internally (as `TIME_BASE = "J2000"`, `TIME_SCALE = "Terrestrial Time"`, `REFERENCE_POSITION = "Rotating Earth Geoid"`, `UNITS = "ns"`), it does not require explicit [time attribute](./05_metadata-variable-attributes.md#variable-attributes-for-time-documentation) definitions, and **is strongly recommended for new datasets.**

 The ISTP Guidelines define the time value of a record as the center of the measurement period, if the measurement is not an instantaneous one.
 To describe time values that are different from the measurement period center, the epoch variable must include `BIN_LOCATION` attribute with a floating-point value between `0.0` (corresponding to measurement period beginning) and `1.0` (measurement period end).
 Such epoch variable should also include description of the time position within measurement period in `VAR_NOTES` attribute and, preferably, also in `CATDESC` attribute.
 Alternatively, in order to completely describe the measurement periods, and especially in case of time varying measurement periods, `DELTA_PLUS_VAR` and `DELTA_MINUS_VAR` attribute pair can be used.